 In the end, we ended up heading back to Sliema for a drink near our apartment.
 That was quite a challenge too because most places were tacky tourist bars but we managed to find Good Thaimes a bit further along the waterfront in Il-Gzira.
 It was a lively bar with actual locals in it rather than just tourists, spilling out onto the streets.
 It had a bit of an Italian atmosphere and a good selection of beer.

 In conclusion… mixed feelings

-Just looking at this day in Valletta and the Three Cities, we simply didn’t attach to it like we usually do with most places we go to.
-It was all a bit soulless – we didn’t like the unfortunate traces of British rule and heavily commercial tourism.
+Just looking at this day in Valletta and the Three Cities, I simply didn’t attach to it like I usually do with most places we go to.
+It was all a bit soulless – I didn’t like the unfortunate traces of British rule and heavily commercial tourism.
 It was difficult to get a sense of the real place – where do the locals go?
-We knew it would be quiet at night in Valletta, but we weren’t expecting just how deserted it was after about 9pm on every night we went (not just this one).
+I knew it would be quiet at night in Valletta, but we weren’t expecting just how deserted it was after about 9pm on every night we went (not just this one).